What Beans Do Starbucks Use for Espresso? Secret Revealed (2026)

 What Beans Does Starbucks Use for Blonde Espresso?

-Blonde Espresso Roast of Starbucks is a top choice.
+Many people wanted to know what beans do Starbucks use for espresso and are surprised to learn Starbucks also offers Blonde Espresso as an alternative.
+Blonde Espresso Roast of Starbucks is also a top choice.
 It is perfect for those who like espresso that is smoother and flavorful.
 Apart from their standard dark roast, Blonde Espresso is a light roast made from Latin American beans.
 It is recognized by all for its gentle sweetness and zesty flavors.
 This espresso is less intense but still provides a creamy, smooth taste

 Are Starbucks Beans Good for Espresso?